Hepatitis B

 Countries are classified as having low, intermediate, or high hepatitis B prevalence based on the percentage of the population positive for infection (shown by being positive for hepatitis B surface antigen (HBsAg) on a blood test).

 Ireland, most countries in Western Europe, the United States, Canada, and Australia have a low hepatitis B prevalence (<2% HBsAg).
-Most countries in the Caribbean, South America, Central Europe, North Africa, and the Middle East have intermediate levels of hepatitis B (2-7% HBsAg).
-Almost all countries in Sub-Saharan Africa, and many countries in East and South-East Asia and Eastern Europe, have high levels of hepatitis B (≥8% HBsAg).
+Most countries in the Caribbean, South America, Central Europe, Eastern Europe, North Africa, and the Middle East have intermediate levels of hepatitis B (2-7% HBsAg).
+Many countries in Sub-Saharan Africa, and in East, South and South-East Asia, have high levels of hepatitis B (≥8% HBsAg).

-In low prevalence countries like Ireland, most infections are acquired sexually or through drug use.
+In low prevalence countries like Ireland, most infections are acquired sexually.
 In high prevalence countries, hepatitis B is commonly spread from mother to child at birth or is acquired through exposure to infected blood from another child or family member in early childhood.
-Transmission in healthcare settings may also be important.
+Transmission in healthcare settings may also occur more commonly in countries where infection prevention control precautions are not adequately followed.

 How is hepatitis B spread?